Grind Mode

 - Approve — The agent begins execution

-- Reject — The agent revises its approach
+- Reject — The agent revises its approach based on your feedback

 - Send a message with additional context or corrections